Teddyjay-04/Python_calenda/README.md

 ## Libraries Used:
 1. tkinter: For the graphical user interface.
 2. calendar: To generate the monthly calendar layout.
-3. holidays: To fetch Romanian public holidays.
+3. holidays: To fetch Romanian public holidays..